 - mothers often believe they may have failed to nurture their baby and fathers may feel they have not protected the family

 - siblings who loved their brother or sister but may have been jealous or irritated by the baby sometimes take on the burden of guilt by inventing ways of how they caused the death

 - grandparents may feel the distress of their own child and relatives as well as the pain of the death of their grandchild

 - a couple’s relationship may come under stress after the death of a child.
 Men and women often express their grief in different ways and this may give rise to misunderstandings

 - parents may experience difficulty in resuming a normal sexual relationship after the death of a child

-- the person who found the deceased child may have been involved in emergency procedures could be left with vivid images and doubts about their responses, which may hinder their adjustment
+- the person who found the deceased child may not have been involved in emergency procedures and could be left with vivid images and doubts about their responses, which may hinder their adjustment

 Each parent and family member will grieve in their own way: